 3. Take a Peek at Your Pee

-Fevers can cause dehydration.
+Fever can cause dehydration.
 But you might not realize how much water you have been drinking if you’re sick in bed.
-If you’re running a temperature, it’s important to drink many fluids.
+If you’re running a fever, it’s essential to drink plenty of fluids.
 The elevated temperature increases metabolism, and you can quickly become dehydrated.

 Check In With Your Pain Levels

-Thum, Backe, and Lee all say that headaches and body aches, too, are potential signs of a fever.
-So if you have aches and pains that don’t correspond with any injuries or a headache that’s going alongside sweats or fatigue, you could be running a temperature.
+Thum, Backe, and Lee all say that headaches and body aches are potential signs of a fever.
+So, if you have aches and pains that don’t correspond with any injuries or a headache accompanied by sweats or fatigue, you could be running a temperature.

-Luckily, the same medicine that can help with your aches and pains can help regulate the fever itself.
-Taking acetaminophen or ibuprofen will also help decrease your temperature but must be taken every four to six hours.
+Luckily, the same medicine that can help alleviate your aches and pains can also help regulate your fever.
+Acetaminophen or ibuprofen can also help decrease your temperature, but they must be taken every 4 to 6 hours.

 Get Someone to Bring You a Thermometer

-If you’re concerned about whether or not you’re running a fever, the only thing you can do to know is to get a thermometer.
+If you’re concerned about whether you’re running a fever, the only way to know for sure is to get a thermometer.

-The only sure thing to check for a fever is to use a thermometer.
+The only sure way to check for a fever is to use a thermometer.
 You can buy these over the counter at a pharmacy.

 A fever may be a temperature over 100.4 degrees Fahrenheit,” Thum says.
 So, if you can muster the energy to walk to the store, it’ll be a worthwhile investment (plus, if this happens again, you won’t have to wonder).

-If you’re confident that you’re sick and potentially contagious, try calling a friend who’s been there for you before and seeing whether they’re able to drop one off on your doorstep.
+If you’re confident that you’re sick and potentially contagious, consider calling a friend who’s been there for you before and asking if they can drop something off at your doorstep.

-When do you have to seek medical attention for a fever?
+When should you seek medical attention for a fever?

-If you feel ill and you’ve got a moderately high fever, that’s your cue to call a doctor to figure out the next steps.
+If you feel ill and have a moderately high fever, call a doctor to determine your next steps.

 Witches.
 Otherwise?
 “In general, if you’re experiencing fever associated with other symptoms such as shortness of breath, a rash, or confusion, it’s probably best to seek medical attention,” he says.